Kamlesh1704/todo-app-ca-1/README.md

 # Todo Application

-Given an `app.js` file and an empty database file `todoApplication.db`.
+Given a `app.js` file and an empty database file `todoApplication.db`.

 Create a table with the name `todo` with the following columns,